 Researchers from Cambridge’s Department of Physiology, Development and Neuroscience trained eight sheep to recognise the faces of four celebrities (Fiona Bruce, Jake Gyllenhaal, Barack Obama and Emma Watson) from photographic portraits displayed on computer screens.

 Training involved the sheep making decisions as they moved around a specially-designed pen.
 At one end of the pen, they would see two photographs displayed on two computer screens and would receive a reward of food for choosing the photograph of the celebrity (by breaking an infrared beam near the screen); if they chose the wrong photograph, a buzzer would sound and they would receive no reward.
-Over time, they learn to associate a reward with the celebrity’s photograph.
+Over time, they learned to associate a reward with the celebrity’s photograph.

 In these initial tests, the sheep were shown the faces from the front, but to test how well they recognised the faces, the researchers next showed them the faces at an angle.
 As expected, the sheep’s performance dropped, but only by about 15% - a figure comparable to that seen when humans perform the task.